Nie wierzcie elektrykom

 Nie wierzcie elektrykom (Polish Don't trust the electricians) is the second studio album of the punk rock band Big Cyc, released in 1991.
-The title is a pun on "Don't trust the politicians" and it alludes to Lech Wałęsa's profession.
-The president of Poland was also depicted on the cover in a rather iconoclastic way, dressed in a jacket with a Playboy badge (as opposed to Virgin Mary badge, actually worn by Wałęsa).
-The album emulated a radio show, the songs being separated by nonsense dialogues of two "hosts", Skiba and Paweł "Konjo" Konnak.
+The title is a pun on "Don't trust the politicians", and it alludes to Lech Wałęsa's profession.
+The president of Poland was also depicted on the cover in an iconoclastic way, wearing a jacket with a Playboy badge (rather than a Virgin Mary badge, which Wałęsa actually wore).
+The album emulated a radio show, with the songs separated by nonsense dialogue between two "hosts", Skiba and Paweł "Konjo" Konnak.